MoazzamFarooqui/Recommendation-System/README.md

 The recommendation pipeline consists of:

-1. **Feature Engineering**
-   - Combines genres, keywords, cast, and director into a single feature.
+- **Feature Engineering** – Combines genres, keywords, cast, and director into a single feature.

-2. **TF-IDF Vectorization**
-   - Converts textual movie features into numerical vectors while assigning greater importance to distinctive terms.
+- **TF-IDF Vectorization** – Converts textual movie features into numerical vectors while assigning greater importance to distinctive terms.

-3. **Cosine Similarity**
-   - Computes similarity scores between movie vectors to identify the most relevant recommendations.
+- **Cosine Similarity** – Computes similarity scores between movie vectors to identify the most relevant recommendations.

+---

+## Workflow

+1. Load and preprocess the movie dataset.
+2. Combine genres, keywords, cast, and director into a single `tags` feature.
+3. Convert the textual data into TF-IDF vectors.
+4. Compute pairwise cosine similarity between all movies.
+5. Store the similarity matrix for efficient retrieval.
+6. Accept a movie selected by the user.
+7. Retrieve the most similar movies based on similarity scores.
+8. Fetch movie posters using the TMDB API and display the recommendations.

 ---